 - Conjunction: joins two words, phrases or sentences together.
 Examples: but, so, and, because, or

 - Interjection: an unusual kind of word, because it often stands alone.
 Interjections are words which express emotion or surprise, and they are usually followed by exclamation marks.
-Examples: Ouch!, Hello!, Hurray!, Oh no!, Ha!
+Examples: Ouch!, Hello!, Hooray!, Oh no!, Ha!

 - Prepare for the game by labeling each of the eight brown bags a different part of speech.
 Then, on index cards, have your child help you think of and write down 10–20 words, any words will do, for each category.
 Write only one word on each index card.

 - Place the appropriate card in each bag that fits its part of speech.